Czech Republic: Geography

-The Czech Republic lies mostly between latitudes 48° and 51° N and longitudes 12° and 19° E.

-Bohemia, to the west, consists of a basin drained by the Elbe (Labe) and the Vltava rivers, surrounded by mostly low mountains, such as the Giant Mountains range (Krkonoše) of the Sudetes.
+The Czech Republic lies mostly between latitudes 48° and 51° N and longitudes 12° and 19° E. Bohemia, to the west, consists of a basin drained by the Elbe (Labe) and the Vltava rivers, surrounded by mostly low mountains, such as the Giant Mountains range (Krkonoše) of the Sudetes.
 The highest point in the country, Sněžka at 1603 m, is located here.
-Moravia, the eastern part of the country, is also hilly.
+Moravia in the east is hilly.
 It is drained mainly by the Morava River, but it also contains the source of the Oder River (Odra).
+The three historical lands correspond with the river basins of the Elbe and the Vltava for Bohemia; the Morava for Moravia; and the Oder river basin for Czech Silesia.

 Water from the Czech Republic flows to three different seas: the North Sea, Baltic Sea, and Black Sea.
 The Czech Republic also leases the Moldauhafen, a 30000 m2 lot in the middle of the Hamburg Docks, which was awarded to Czechoslovakia by Article 363 of the Treaty of Versailles, to allow the landlocked country a place where goods transported down river could be transferred to seagoing ships.
 The territory reverts to Germany in 2028.